Sukanya245/Sukanya245/README.md

-- 👋 Hi, I’m @Sukanya245
+- 👋 Hi, I’m @Sukanya245 (Sukanya k naik).
-- 🌱 I’m currently learning B.E (CSE) in Sahyadri College of Enginering and Management
+- 🌱 I’m currently learning B.E (CSE) in Sahyadri College of Enginering and Management,Mangalore.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- My email-id  sukanyanaik2001@gmail.com

 <!---
 Sukanya245/Sukanya245 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.